Jandini/Jandini/README.md

 Hi, I'm Matt

-# Software Engineering Journey

 This is my software engineering journey.
-You can find most of the things I was working on.
+You can find most of the things I was working on and how I developed my software engineering skills.
+I will be slowly updating it to include all my personal and professional work and experience.

-## Year 1998
+# Year 1998

 It was exciting time writing software using Assembler and Pascal for DOS.
 Now it is only the history.

-### Debugging and software modifications
+## Debugging and software modifications in DOS

 This is not something to be proud of.
 I cracked the software that allowed me to learn touch typing.
-The software was free with all the features but the unregistered version had a splash screen.
+The software was free and offered all the features with the caveat that the unregistered version had a splash screen.

 You need about ten minutes of your time and clicking space key before you can start using it.
 I used Turbo Debugger for DOS and figured out how to skip the splash screen.

 Like in many cases it is a simple NOP over the splash screen call.
-The challange here is that the code of the software is compressed/encrypted.
+The challenge was that the code of the software is compressed/encrypted.
 You cannot make the change permanently to MASZ.EXE binaries.

 This assembler code is acting as debugger and is doing exactly what I was doing manually with Turbo Debugger: